wireapp/wire-docs/src/understand/federation/architecture.rst

   like to ensure the backend domain owner authorized the owner of the infra domain to run their Wire backend.

-The domain that a Wire backend represents, i.e. the domain that is present in the qualified UIDs of its users is simply referred to as the backend's 'domain', while the domain that the backend is hosted at is called `infrastructure domain` (or 'infra domain' for short).

 To make discovery possible, any party hosting a Wire backend has to announce the the infra domain via a DNS `SRV` record as defined in `RFC 2782
 <https://tools.ietf.org/html/rfc2782>`_ with `service = wire-server-federator, proto =